A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc

-We first fit an afterglow model following the methods of \cite{Lamb+21} (and references therein; see Methods) to the full X-ray and radio light curves, and to the UV-optical-NIR photometry at $\delta t < 0.1$~day (where $\delta t$ denotes the time after the BAT trigger), when the afterglow is expected to dominate any thermal counterpart.
-We find an isotropic-equivalent kinetic energy, $E_{\rm K,iso} = 6 \times 10^{52}$~erg (other properties are listed in Supp.
-Info.).
-The $K$-band observation at 4.1 days is in excess of $\approx 3.8$~mag (a factor of 33 in brightness) compared to the corresponding model afterglow flux, which is well-constrained by the X-ray and radio data.
-At this time, the $K$-band luminosity of GRB\,211211A's counterpart is approximately that of AT\,2017gfo ($\nu L_{\nu} \approx 8 \times 10^{40}$~erg s$^{-1}$).
-The $K$-band light curves of AT\,2017gfo and GRB\,211211A fade at a remarkably similar rate (Figure~\ref{fig:lc_models}, right), necessitating an additional component in our model.
+We first fit an afterglow model following the methods of \cite{Lamb+21} (and references therein; see Methods section `Afterglow Modeling') to the full X-ray and radio light curves, and to the UV-optical-NIR photometry at $\delta t < 0.1$~day (where $\delta t$ denotes the time after the BAT trigger), when the afterglow is expected to dominate any thermal counterpart.
+We find an isotropic-equivalent kinetic energy, $E_{\rm K,iso} = 5 \times 10^{52}$~erg.
+Other properties are listed in Extended Data Table~\ref{tab:ag_params}, and are consistent with those inferred for other short GRBs.
+The $K$-band observation at 4.1 days is in excess of $\approx 3.8$~mag (a factor of 33 in brightness) compared to the corresponding model afterglow flux, which is well-constrained by the X-ray and radio data, necessitating an additional component in our model.